rodlie/natron-plugins/Filter/lp_Feather/README.md

 # lp_Feather

 Feathers your alpha channel, with advanced control over the feather type as well as the falloff.
 Works only on the alpha.

+### INPUTS

+img = Connect the image you want to despot; despot will only happen in the alpha channel

+mask = A connected alpha channel will mask out the operation

 ### HOW TO USE IT